BONSAMURAIS/enhancements/beps/0001-bep-template.md

 Clearly explain why the existing specifications is inadequate to address the problem that the BEP solves

-## Rationale

-Describe why particular design decisions were made.

 ## Proposal

 Detailed description of the proposed idea of solution.
 Normative statements should follow [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).
-Must include the rationale for the proposed design decisions, and should consider including the following subsections:
+Must include include the following subsections (some of which are optional):

+### Rationale

+Mandatory.
+Describe why particular design decisions were made.

 ### Pros and Cons

+Optional.
 May be free-form text or bullet lists

 ### Alternatives

+Mandatory.
 Ideas that were not ultimately selected

 ### Open Issues

+Optional.
 Relevant issues or questions not governed or resolved by this BEP

 ### Non-Goals

+Optional.
 Listing non-goals helps to focus discussion and make progress

 ### Test plan

+Mandatory.
 How can one show the usefulness of the proposal in practice?

 ## BEP metadata